What We Know About The COVID-19 Vaccine Rollout In IllinoisBy Vivian McCall, Becky Vevea

 That’s an imprecise term.
 If you’ve ever felt flu-like after getting a flu shot, that actually shows a vaccine is working.

-I’ve heard some of the vaccines are ‘mRNA’ vaccines.
+I’ve heard the Pfizer and Moderna vaccines are ‘mRNA’ vaccines.
 What are those?

 mRNA vaccines are the most streamlined vaccination method we’ve come up with so far.
 Their simplicity is brilliant, but the speed at which we’ve developed them is thanks to decades of foundational research on coronaviruses following the SARS and MERS outbreaks.